M-type asteroid: Bulk density and porosity

-Formation of the M-type asteroids
+Formation

-The earliest interpretation of the M-type asteroids was that they were the remnant cores of early protoplanets, stripped of their overlying crust and mantles by massive collisions that are thought to have been frequent in the early history of the solar system.
+The earliest interpretation of the M-type asteroids was that they were the remnant cores of early protoplanets, stripped of their overlying crust and mantles by massive collisions that are thought to have been frequent in the early history of the Solar System.

 It is acknowledged that some of the smaller M-type asteroids (<100 km) may have formed in this way, but that interpretation was challenged for 16 Psyche, the largest of the M-type asteroids.
 There are three arguments against Psyche forming in this way.
 First, it must have started as a Vesta-sized (~500 km) protoplanet; statistically, it is unlikely that Psyche was completely disrupted while Vesta remained intact.
 Second, there is little or no observational evidence for an asteroid family associated with Psyche, and third, there is no spectroscopic evidence for the expected mantle fragments (i.e. olivine) that would have resulted from this event.
 Instead, it has been argued that Psyche is the remnant of a protoplanet that was shattered and gravitationally re-accumulated into a well-mixed iron-silicate object.
 There are numerous examples of metal-silicate meteorites, aka mesosiderites, that might be objects from such a parent body.

 One possible response to this second interpretation is that the M-type asteroids (including 16 Psyche) accumulated much closer to the Sun (1–2 au), were stripped of their thin crust/mantles while still molten (or partially so), and later dynamically moved into the current asteroid belt.

 A third view is that the largest M-types, including 16 Psyche, may be differentiated bodies (like 1 Ceres and 4 Vesta) but, given the right mix of iron and volatiles (e.g. sulfur), these bodies may have experienced a type of iron volcanism, a.k.a. ferrovolcanism, while still cooling.

-Notable M-type asteroids
+Notable examples

 In the JPL Small Body Database, there are 980 asteroids classified under the Tholen asteroid spectral classification system.
 Of those, 38 are classified as M-type.
 Another 10 were originally classified as X-type, but are now counted among the M-types because their optical albedos fall between 0.1 and 0.3.
 Overall, the M-types make up approximately 5% of the asteroids classified under the Tholen taxonomy.

 (16) Psyche

 16 Psyche is the largest M-type asteroid with a mean diameter of 222 km, and has a relatively high mean radar albedo of $\hat{\sigma}_{OC}=0.34 \pm 0.08$ suggesting it has a high metal content in the upper few meters of its surface.
-The Psyche spacecraft is slated to visit 16 Psyche, arriving in early 2026.
+The Psyche spacecraft, launched on October 13, 2023, is en route to visit 16 Psyche, arriving in 2029.